 The Bible claims that Moses went 40 days with no food or water at all.
 Fasting for that long isn’t unheard of, but dry fasting for that long is.
 There are people today who claim to be able to live without ever eating or drinking anything.
 They’re lying.
 Could Moses be lying too?
 Nobody was with him at the time, so all we have is his word…

 Why would touching the ark of the covenant kill people?
 Some people think the design of the ark (with all that highly conductive gold), along with the desert environment, could have caused electric shocks.
-That certainly makes more sense than God deciding to kill people for trying to protect his ark.
+I don’t know how realistic that is, but it certainly makes more sense than God deciding to kill people for trying to protect his ark.
 Or for looking inside at the things God wanted people to be able to look at.

 What about the virgin birth?
 What could explain that?
 This one’s easy.
 It’s obviously a lie to preserve the mother’s reputation of chastity.
-It happens all the time.
+That kind of thing happens all the time.

 Of course, the simplest natural explanation for any miracle in the Bible is that the story was made up, and nobody even witnessed that event at all.
 What seems generally more likely, that a real miracle happened, or that the person claiming a miracle happened lied?
 It wouldn’t be hard to lie about these things to people as ignorant as the ancients were.
 Or to people who think faith is a virtue.

 (Not that the writers of the Bible necessarily thought of it as lying.
-They had this weird idea that history systematically repeats itself, and therefore if they didn’t know enough about the life of Jesus or whoever they were writing about, they could just look at stories about similar people in the earlier scriptures, and assume Jesus must have done the same things.
+In the case of prophecy, what often happened was that they had this weird idea that history systematically repeats itself… So if they didn’t know enough about the life of Jesus or whoever they were writing about, they figured they could just look at stories about similar people in the earlier scriptures, and assume Jesus must have done the same things.
 Similarly, people who were convinced that Jesus was fulfilling prophecies probably wrote stories about him based on the Old Testament prophecies, rather than on any actual knowledge of what Jesus did.)